sparksis/MindFuel-Developer-Test/README.md

 * Drawings should be able to be saved to the backend database, per user.
 * Drawings should be able to be loaded from the backend database, per user.
+* Loading drawings should present a paginated list of available drawings (for a given user)
 * There should be a button to 'Erase and restart' the canvas
 * Erasing a canvas with any draw moves should effect a confirmation prompt
 * Saved Drawings will require a name.
 Unique within an indivudual users set of drawings.